 At one point, TB was the leading cause of death in the United States.
 As treatments were developed, TB rates began to drop.
 Today, there are far fewer cases, but the disease is still present.

 TB is still a major health problem throughout the world, particularly in Africa.
-People with AIDS also have a higher risk of getting TB.
+People with HIV infection also have a higher risk of getting TB.

 Symptoms depend on where the bacteria have settled and grown in the body.
 The lungs are often infected.
 Symptoms of TB infection in the lungs include: